 Most often the phrase refers to clustering of undesirable environmental land uses in a particular neighborhood, usually where low-income people or people of color live.

 It's pretty easy to show a racial disparity in the location of hazardous waste facilities, heavy industrial plants, utility transformers, railroad tracks, landfills or transfer stations, warehouses that generate extensive diesel truck traffic, and noisy airports near working class neighborhoods or slums.

 Some people also may use the term in a more theoretical way, considering crime, drug dealing, poor quality development, or homelessness as part of the environment.

-Environmental justice pretty abstract.
+Environmental justice in the positive sense is pretty abstract.
 No one strays

 into a neighborhood and says, "Oh, look at their environmental justice.

 Isn't that good-looking?"
 But well-meaning people do smile a little